ovh/docs/pages/platform/kubernetes-k8s/installing-agones/guide.en-asia.md

 <pre class="console"><code>$ kubectl get gameserver

-NAME      STATE   ADDRESS         PORT   NODE                                         AGE xonotic   Ready   51.83.xxx.yyy   7094   nodepool-f636da5d-3d0d-481d-aa-node-f4d042   24s
+NAME      STATE   ADDRESS         PORT   NODE                                         AGE xonotic   Ready   51.83.xxx.yyy   7410   nodepool-f636da5d-3d0d-481d-aa-node-f4d042   24s
 </code></pre>

-When the game server is ready, we also get the address and the port we should use to connect to our deathmatch game (in my example, `51.83.xxx.yyy:7094`).
+When the game server is ready, we also get the address and the port we should use to connect to our deathmatch game (in my example, `51.83.xxx.yyy:7410`).

 ## It's frag time

 So now that you have a server, let's test it!

-Download the Xonotic client (it runs on Windows, Linux and MacOS, so there is no excuse), and launch it:
+Download the [Xonotic client](https://xonotic.org/) (it runs on Windows, Linux and MacOS, so there is no excuse), and launch it:

 ![Xonotic](images/agones-004.png){.thumbnail}